 Open Reading – Poetry Writing Group

-Our Poetry Writing Group will hold an open reading in order to celebrate a creative year and share their work.
+Our Poetry Writing Group will hold an open reading and share their work in celebration of a creative year.

 Poetry Writing Group: Panagiotis Ioannidis